frequently asked questions

 When is the Cafe Open?

-Repair Cafe Gosport is a monthly event on the 2nd Saturday of the Month from 10:30am to 1pm at various locations in Gosport.
-Please look at our booking system or Facebook events to find out where the events will be be.
+Repair Cafe Gosport is a monthly event on the 2nd Saturday of the Month from 10:30 am to 1 pm at various locations in Gosport.
+Please look at our booking system or Facebook events to find out where the events will be.
 Guests are asked to Request a Booking in advance of the event.

 Are there any restrictions on what I can bring in for repair?

 The main purpose of a repair cafe is to help fix things that would otherwise be thrown away.
-We generally suggest alternative repair options in the case of high-value or sentimental items.
+We generally suggest alternative repair options for high-value or sentimental items.

 It is difficult to provide a definitive list of everything we can help with, but we generally accept most household items, including electrical items with a UK plug.
 There are some exceptions, listed below.